 Out of the spotlight, tension over submarine visits

-The presence of two nuclear-powered submarines in Gibraltar over the past week put a spotlight on the Rock’s military strategic importance in a volatile world, but out of the limelight, there was tension between the UK and the US on one side, and Spain on the other.
-UK and US military officials became concerned after...
+US Government protests to Spain after senior officer is blocked at border.
+The presence of two nuclear-powered submarines in Gibraltar over the past week put a spotlight on the Rock’s military strategic importance in a volatile world, but out of the limelight, there was tension between the UK and the US on one side, and...

 Continue Reading